-The only transects that met the SDR (WQO) of -1.9 m AHD was both Deception Bay transects.
-Deception Bay has been surveyed three times to date and met the WQO on all occasions.
+The transects that met the SDR (WQO) of -1.9 m AHD were Fisherman Island Transect F, Manly Transect J and both Deception Bay transects.
+Deception Bay has been surveyed four times to date and met the WQO on all occasions, while the other sites remain more variable.
 Of the other sites, Manly transects most frequently met the SDR WQO, followed by Fisherman Islands and Cleveland.
-Fisherman Islands transect F infrequently met the WQO, most likely as local hydrodynamic conditions were not favourable for Z. muelleri growth (mobile sandy bed).

-The SDR WQO was met less frequently in 2022 than 2021 due to higher antecedent rainfall in 2022.
-As shown in Figure 3.9, the 12 month cumulative antecedent rainfall in 2022 (2010 mm) was higher than in all years of the SMP.
-There was no correlation between long term SDR and antecedent rainfall, however further analysis is required.
+The Fisherman Island transects are very variable in their ability to meet the WQO, most likely due to frequent changes in local hydrodynamic conditions (e.g. mobile sandy bed).
+The SDR WQO was met more frequently in 2023 than 2022 potentially due to lower antecedent rainfall in 2023.
+There was no correlation found between long term SDR and antecedent rainfall, however further analysis is required.